stephcleland/MMDA-Team4-Project2/README.md

 * More portable design of the hardware to allow for increased motion design

 ### Known Bugs
-Currently no known bugs are present in the application.
+The only current known bug is the application does not monitor activities correctly if there is no gyroscope data on the server, but this should never be the case if the arm band is properly connected to and pushing to the server.
 Further testing is required to guarantee the absence of bugs.

 ### Open Source License
 MIT License